jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 * Free hosting for public projects
 * Multiple source code repositories
 * Support for agile development
-* Web-based development tools with customizations for IBM Bluemix
+* Web-based development tools with customizations for Bluemix
-* Continuous delivery pipeline for deploying applications to IBM Bluemix
+* Continuous delivery pipeline for deploying applications to Bluemix
 * More capabilities under development

 To learn about all the features, see the [IBM DevOps Services website](https://hub.jazz.net/learn).